 A. Cyanoacrylates (super glues) are virtually instant, as are some rapid gel glues.
 Quick-set epoxies are very fast but still require minimal clamping, unless you want to hold them for several minutes!
 However, while these glues are good for small repairs, they are not good for jobs like furniture assembly.
 PVAs and polyurethanes need a tight fit, so clamping is important.
 Also, there’s a risk that the foaming action of polyurethane can push joints apart if they aren’t secured properly.

 A. The shelf life of wood glues varies enormously, and super glues seem to go off before you’ve put the lid back on the tube!
 Anything that’s in a sealed container will usually last a reasonable length of time, though the air that gets in may cause a skin to form on glues like PVA.
 It can usually be removed and the remainder used normally.
 Many glues will last a couple of years, but the only way to be sure is to check the manufacturer’s details, though it’s not unusual for them to be optimistic!
 If you’re a regular woodworker, it’s not usually a problem.
-If you’re buying wood glue for a specific job, it makes sense to buy only as much as you need rather than having some left over “just in case.”
+If you’re selecting wood glue for a specific job, it makes sense to get only as much as you need rather than having some left over “just in case.”